The title is a play on "You've got to be carefully taught" from the musical "South Pacific".

 First, you actually DON'T have to be "carefully taught" to prefer same and dislike different, which can be fanned into "hate" by things like wars, flying planes into buildings, losing your job, others voting for Trump, or reading articles like the linked.

-We are born preferring "like" over things, creatures and people that are different, unfamiliar, strange, etc. I'd call it the way God created us.
+We are born preferring "like" over things, creatures and people that are different, unfamiliar, strange, etc. I'd call it the way God created us -- evolution would just say "it has generally led to survival".
 What you DO have to be carefully taught is to love your enemies, which Christ teaches and clearly SHs do not.

 We are also born with a built in natural affection for our parents and our "kin" as in blood relatives, even shoestring ones.
 Somewhere in that set of "good feelings well met" is the draw of our "tribe", "homeland", etc. Things like love, and yes that awful "sentiment" are also a part of us (in my world view), even MORE wired into our spiritual selves than our physical.
 Ideas that SHs find completely abhorrent like "love your father and your mother", "love of God and country", are part of that "sentiment" that is "unaffordable".